Blog

 Trigger points can develop for several reasons, including:

-• Injuries: Trauma from accidents, falls, or strains can damage muscle fibers.
+• Injuries: Trauma from accidents, falls, or strains can damage muscle fibres.
 As the body heals, scar tissue or tight muscle bands may form, leading to the development of trigger points.

 • Prolonged Muscle Tension or Over-exertion: Repetitive movements or holding a muscle in a contracted position for too long can fatigue the muscle.
 Over time, this overuse can create areas of sustained tension that evolve into trigger points.